xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Gaussian distribution.md

 - $\large \Sigma$ is the [covariance matrix](Covariance%20matrix.md).
 - $\large k$ is the dimensions

-we have a quadratic form in the exponent determinant tells you how much the space is deformed. by dividing by it we are normalizing the data.
+The determinant tells you how much the space is deformed. by dividing by it we are normalizing the data.

 ```ad-example
 With values: